Category ratings for federal jobs | federal job application ratings

-Those preference eligibles that meet the qualification requirements for the position and have a compensable service-connected disability of at least 10% are listed in the highest quality category (except in the case of scientific or professional positions at the GS-9 level or higher).
-Preference eligibles receive Veterans Preference by being listed ahead of non-preference eligibles within the same quality category in which they are placed.
+Those with preference receive Veterans Preference by being listed ahead of non-preference candidates within the same quality category in which they are placed.
 No preference points (e.g., 5 or 10 points) are added to the preference eligibles’ rating, and any preference eligible may be selected.
 Refer to Chapter Seven for preference eligibility guidance.

 Tailor your federal resume to the job announcement to improve your chances of being called for an interview.

 Go to federal Job Outlook